AusDTO/gov-au-alpha/_includes/content/starting-a-business/hiring-staff/2015-01-01-visa-intro.md

-# New to sponsoring skilled workers?
+# New to sponsoring a skilled worker?

-Understanding how to become an approved sponsor and comply with the obligations you'll have, as the sponsor of a skilled worker is key.
-Answer a few questions and we'll match the right government information to your situation.
+Answer a few questions to check if an overseas worker is eligible to work for your business in Australia and which visa they need.